Fair allocation of a multiset of indivisible items: Introduction

-Unfortunately, there are many settings where an EF1 allocation may not be intuitively fair.
+Unfortunately, there are many settings where an EF1 allocation is not intuitively fair.
 For example, say we have two agents whose valuations are additive, and three items $g_1$, $g_2$, and $g_3$ that are valued as 10, 4, and 5 respectively by both the agents.
-While the allocation where one agent gets $\{g_1,g_2\}$ and the other agent gets $\{g_3\}$ is an EF1 allocation, an intuitively fairer allocation is one in which one agent gets $\{g_1\}$ and the other agent gets $\{g_2,g_3\}$.
-This disparity led to the definition of a stronger notion of fairness, \emph{envy-freeness up to any item (EFX)}, by Caragiannis, Kurokawa, Moulin, Procaccia, Shah, and Wang in \cite{efx_nashwelfare}.
+While the allocation where one agent gets $\{g_1,g_2\}$ and the other agent gets $\{g_3\}$ is an EF1 allocation, an intuitively fairer allocation is one where one agent gets $\{g_1\}$ and the other agent gets $\{g_2,g_3\}$.
+This disparity inspired the definition of a stronger notion of fairness, \emph{envy-freeness up to any item (EFX)}, by Caragiannis, Kurokawa, Moulin, Procaccia, Shah, and Wang in \cite{efx_nashwelfare}.
 An allocation is said to be an EFX allocation if no agent envies any strict subset of items received by any other agent.
 Note that by definition, an EFX allocation is also an EF1 allocation.
 In the example stated above, the only complete EFX allocations are $\langle\{g_1\},\{g_2,g_3\} \rangle$ and $\langle\{g_2,g_3\},\{g_1\} \rangle$.
-Despite significant efforts, complete EFX allocations have been shown to exist only when valuations are identical \cite{efx_leximin_general,efx_charity}, $n=2$ \cite{efx_leximin_general}, or $n=3$ with additive valuations \cite{efx_3agents}.
-The question of whether there exist valuations and a set of items for which there is no complete EFX allocation still remains open!
+Despite significant efforts, complete EFX allocations have been shown to exist only when valuations are identical \cite{efx_leximin_general,efx_charity}, agents have identical additive \emph{preferences} \cite{efx_leximin_general}, $n=2$ \cite{efx_leximin_general}, or $n=3$ with additive valuations \cite{efx_3agents}.
+The latter result was recently extended to settings where two out of three valuations are general \emph{monotone} functions \cite{EFX_latest}.
+It is still open whether EFX exists for all sets of items and valuations.

 In this paper, we reformulate the fair allocation problem to allow $M$ to be a multiset.
 Specifically, we introduce a parameter $t$ for the number of distinct \emph{types} of items.
-The main motivation behind introducing this parameter is that there are several natural settings where $t$ is small while $m$ and $n$ are arbitrarily large.
+There are several natural settings where $t$ is small while $m$ and $n$ are arbitrarily large.
 For example, consider a scenario where a local farm has excess produce and wants to distribute them fairly among their employees.
 The number of distinct types of produce is usually small, while the excess produce and the number of employees can be quite large.
 This is in contrast to the setup in many previous works which restrict $n$ to be small \cite{efx_leximin_general,efx_3agents,efx_4agents}.